rtreddick/fcc-fastAPI/docs/01_index.md

 permalink: /
 ---

-# Building a social media API using FastAPI
+# Build a social media API using FastAPI
 {: .fs-9}

 I took this course to learn about building APIs, to practice Python development, and to learn about deploying applications.